 Let’s look at the advantages first to sort of give you an idea of what you can expect from an emulator.

-1. Run stock Android on a PC, Mac Or Linux
+1. Run stock Android on a Windows PC, macOS or Linux

 You can experience Google’s stock version of Android using Android Emulators – whether it’s hacking the developer options, switching quick toggles, playing its Flappy Bird game, or testing self-developed apps.
 It’s a good platform to check out the original Android OS in cases where your device manufacturer is one of those that provide a custom Android instead.

 2. Select any Android version, past or present

-You can select any Android version (Lollipop, Marshmallow or classic Gingerbread).
-Since the emulator is just software running on your system, you’re open to select and use any Android release.
+You can select any Android version; since the emulator is just software running on your system, you’re open to select and use any Android release.

 You’re also never restricted to use the factory version provided by the device’s manufacturer (since there is no physical device) having to wait for an OTA update for the latest Android version to be made available by the manufacturer.
 Just pick the version you want once it is made available.

 3. You can select any hardware specification

-You can choose any hardware specification – like that of Google Nexus 5 or 6 (smartphones), Samsung Galaxy S5 or S6 (smartphones), Google Nexus 7 or 9 (tablets), etc. The only limitation is the power level of your desktop machine, for example, if it has 4 GB RAM then you can’t allocate 3 GB for the emulator.
+You can choose any hardware specification.
+The only limitation is the power level of your desktop machine, for example, if it has 4 GB RAM then you can’t allocate 3 GB for the emulator.